helsing-ai/talks/zero-to-macros/slides.md

 # [fit] **Ludicrous** mode

-^ those of you with particularly dirty minds will have realised that during this step, you can do _anything you want_.
+^ those of you with particularly depraved minds will have realised that during this step, you can do _anything you want_.
 Yes, including things with side-effects.
 So, someone asked the question - what if, in my code, I just _describe what I want_, and then let ChatGPT write my code?
 If you like non-determinism and madness, this is definitely where you want to be.